-Soils are a complex mix of biological, chemical, and physical elements that collectively give it its characteristics and functions.
-Mineral particles created by the weathering of rock and organic materials from the decomposing remnants of plants and animals make up soil, water, air and a resident community of living things.
-These various elements work together in intricate ways contributing to the unique features which characterize soil types and their appropriateness for different ecological and agricultural applications.
-Soil contains a mineral fraction composed of various sizes of sand, silt, and clay particles creating a structural framework that helps define many soil characteristics such as soil texture, water holding capacity, and nutrient availability.
-(2.0-0.05 mm) are good for drainage but poor for nutrient retention, while clay particles (<0.002 mm) offer high nutrientholding capacity but restrict water movement and root penetration.
+The complex combination of physical, chemical, and biological components that make up soils gives them their unique properties and roles.
+Soil, water, air, and a resident community of living things are composed of mineral particles formed by the weathering of rock and organic materials from the decomposing remains of plants and animals.
+These diverse components interact in complex ways to give soil types their distinctive characteristics and suitability for various agricultural and ecological uses.
+Many soil properties, including texture, water-holding capacity, and nutrient availability, are defined by the mineral fraction found in soil, which is made up of different-sized sand, silt, and clay particles (2.0-0.05 mm) are good for drainage but poor for nutrient retention, while clay particles (<0.002 mm) offer high nutrient-holding capacity but restrict water movement and root penetration.
 Silt: this intermediary size class (0.05-0.002 mm) allows for the formation of soil with balanced properties.
 These different particle sizes are combined in certain relative proportions which determine the soil texture, strongly affecting management practices and plant growth potential.
 Soil Organic Matter (SOM), while only comprising 1-6% of the mineral soil mass on average, contributes disproportionately to soil health and function.
 SOM, which is made up of living organisms, fresh organic residues, and stable organic compounds known as humus, is vital to soil structure, water holding, nutrient cycling, and in providing habitat for microorganisms (McLauchlan, 2007).
 Soil microorganisms decompose the organic materials and release nutrients for plant uptake whilst also assisting in the formation of stable soil aggregates that prevent soil from erosion and compaction.
 The largest single component of soil, the soil biota, consists of the living elements of soil, from microscopic bacteria and fungi to more recognizable invertebrates such as earthworms and arthropods.
 Soil microbiomes carry out vital roles such as decomposition of organic matter, nutrient cycling, nitrogen fixation, pest suppression, and soil structure formation.
 Soil biota abundance and diversity are indicators of soil health, and disturbed or polluted soils generally have low biological activity and less complex community structures.